Stock Analysis on Net

 Share-based compensation expense

-Provision (benefit) for receivables
+Provision for (benefit from) receivables

 Deferred income taxes